 The receptive fields (RFs) of neurons in visual cortex characterize their response to patterns of light in the visual field.
-In primary visual cortex this response is often selective for stimulus orientation in a small region (Hubel and Wiesel, 1977).
-The clustered longrange horizontal connections between such cells (Rockland and Lund, 1982) link those with non-overlapping RFs and are thought to facilitate contour integration (Field et al., 1993).
-However, there is no direct physiological evidence that these connections only support curve integration while, on the other hand, there also remains much ambiguity about the precise connections required to support the integration of curves.
-Our goal in this paper is to address both of these concerns.
+In primary visual cortex, this response is often selective for stimulus orientation in a small region (Hubel & Wiesel, 1977).
+The clustered long-range horizontal connections between such cells (Rockland & Lund, 1982) link those with nonoverlapping RFs and are thought to facilitate contour integration (Field, Hayes, & Hess, 1993).
+However, there is no direct physiological evidence that these connections only support curve integration, while there also remains much ambiguity about the precise connections required to support the integration of curves.
+Our goal in this article is to address both of these concerns.